 How did it feel?
 Did you notice anything in your body you hadn’t before?
 Maybe something was sore or tight feeling.
 Maybe a muscle felt nice and strong or loose.
 Or maybe you didn’t notice many sensations at all!
 Either way, I hope you felt like you had a short check in with your body.
 So now let’s look at how can we apply this principle to exercise.

 To start with, it’s good to be realistic about your current level of fitness.
 If you have been mostly inactive for over a month, I recommend starting with walking or yoga.
 If you know that you can already exercise a fair amount without hitting your limit, you can apply these principles to whichever type of exercise you choose.

-For the purposes of this article I am going to be talking about mindfulness yoga.
-That is because part of practicing yoga is mindfulness.
+For the purposes of this article, I am going to be talking about mindfulness yoga.
+That is because part of practising yoga is mindfulness.
 So if you are new to mindful exercise yoga is a great place to start.
 It also provides a mixture of cardio, strength, and flexibility training.
 However, these principles can be applied to any kind of exercise.

 Mindful exercise means using the principles of mindfulness in this article, along with the exercise above, to stay focused throughout your exercise routine.

 1. Set aside a time for yourself, whether it is 10 minutes or 1 hour.
-Make sure you will not be disturbed during this time, and that you are committed to staying present for this time.
+Make sure you will not be disturbed during this time, and that you are committed to staying present.

 2. Begin and end with a body scan to check in with your body and how you are feeling.

 3. Use common sense- even if you are feeling energetic your muscles need time to build.
 Increase your workout only slightly each time.